The Barnes Cemetery |

 It is believed that Rosey, who at the age of 7, became lost outside and succumbed to the elements.
 Perhaps hypothermia or an early winter storm.

-The cemetery is located off-trail in Greenbrier near the remains of the Barnes' home.
+Also known as Birds Branch or The Pinnacle Cemetery, its located off-trail in Greenbrier near the remains of the Barnes' home.

 Who's here?